imanghafoori1/laravel-widgetize/README.md

 #### __public $presenter__ (string)

-> If you do not want to put your _present_ method on your widget class, you can set `public $presenter = App\Some\Class\MyPresenter::class` and put your `public present` method on a dedicated class.The data retured from your controller is first piped to your presenter and then to your view.(So if you specify a presenter your view file gets its data from the presenter and not the controller.)
+> If you do not want to put your _present_ method on your widget class, you can set `public $presenter = App\Some\Class\MyPresenter::class` and put your `public present` method on a dedicated class.The data returned from your controller is first piped to your presenter and then to your view.(So if you specify a presenter your view file gets its data from the presenter and not the controller.)